Barcelona rout Athletic Bilbao 5-0 to reach Spanish Super Cup final

 Barcelona were rampant at this stage and they added a fourth through Raphinha when he burst into the box and blasted into the roof of the net.

-The Brazilian netted his second on 52 minutes as Bilbao failed to clear a ball into the penalty area, and Raphinha fired home a left-footed shot.
+The Brazilian netted his second goal on the 52nd minute as Bilbao failed to clear a ball into the penalty area, and Raphinha fired home a left-footed shot.

 Yamal went on against Athletic as a late substitute and should be available to start for Sunday’s final, to be played at the same venue.